Membership | Borrowing | Passports | Programs & Classes | Computers & Wifi

 The neat thing about most of the articles you’ll find is that the option to cite them will be baked in right on the page.
 Look for the link called “Cite” on the article page, and you’ll have the option to copy correct citations for your preferred format (MLA, APA, Chicago, etc.).

-How do I access a premium database?
+How do I access a database?

-Browse our Premium Database page.
+Browse our Database page.
 When you find a database that interests you, click on it and enter your 14-digit library card number.
 Any valid NJ library card will work so get crackin’!

 Do you accept material donations?

+The library is not currently accepting material donations.
 Donations left outside the library or in the building’s vestibule will be thrown out without consideration.